MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/solutions-overview.md

  For details about customizing the individual components in a solution, see the following topics:

--   For table, table relationships, field and message customizations, see [Metadata](create-edit-metadata.md).
+-   For table, table relationships, column and message customizations, see [Metadata](create-edit-metadata.md).

 -   For table forms, see [Forms](../model-driven-apps/create-design-forms.md).